 Click blue buttons for more information

-IC-RISC software is made available for academic and other non-profit use under the following license:
+IC-RISC software is made available for academic and other non-profit use under the 2-Clause BSD License:

 Copyright 2018 Thomas L Vaughan

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: